Queer Paper Gardens: paula roush & maria lusitano

 curated by Joao Pinharanda

-The relation between collage and micro- or self-publishing is well documented in the history of artists’ books.
+The relation between collage and art publishing is part of the artists’ books history.
 Two relevant examples of small editions books are part of the exhibition’s material sources: Max Ernst’s A Week of Goodness (1934) and Valentine Penrose’s Dons des Feminines (1951).
 Both propose new perspectives on the relationship between found material and personal biography, collage and narrative, image and text.
 Departing from these and looking at early predecessors of the visual book- encountered in the Georgian hortus siccus (herbarium) and the Victorian photo album- the project explores:

 – Working with found material: the author as editor with a subjective vision of an archive or collection